4 minute read

 However, this does mean each region or industry’s regulation differs from each other - from different definitions over the classification of personal data, on what constitutes as a data breach, the severity of consequences plus several other nuances.
-There are even differences, overlaps and gaps in whose personal data is in scope.
-All of this leaves businesses who operate across multiple states in unavoidable confusion as to what their obligations are.
+There are even differences, overlaps, and gaps in whose personal data is in scope.
+All of this leaves businesses that operate across multiple states in unavoidable confusion as to what their obligations are.

 The current – and ongoing – debate is therefore how to control individual states introducing or building upon their own existing data privacy laws (such as with the CCPA 2.0), and potentially furthering the disconnect, and whether the solution is in fact an overarching federal data privacy law – and whether that is practical.